IbrahimAkhriev/Helm-project/materials/01-kubernetes.md

 Some Kubernetes distributions are specifically designed to use fewer resources, such as **Minikube** and **k3s**.

-Two factors - low resource requirements and ease of use - make lightweighted Kubernetes distributions a great choice for people who are unfamiliar with Kubernetes and want to set up an environment on their own computer where they can experiment with node management, module deployment, and
+Two factors - low resource requirements and ease of use - make lightweighted Kubernetes distributions a great choice for people who are unfamiliar with Kubernetes and want to set up an environment on their own computer where they can experiment.

 ### Minikube